uidaholib/hello-arduino/4light_theremin.md

 1. On the IDE, choose `File` > `Examples` > `StarterKit_BasicKit` > `p06_LightTheremin`

 2. Plug UNO into the usb, and click the upload arrow to load the sketch.
+The first few seconds the program calibrates the photoresistor, so move your finger over and back to change the amount of light falling on the sensor.
+The buzzing will start soon - Enjoy!

 3. Make the buzz less annoying!
 - Find at the line that says `int pitch = map(sensorValue, sensorLow, sensorHigh, 50, 4000);`
-- `50, 4000` is the range of tones we are mapping our sensor value to.
+- `50, 4000` sets the range of tones we are mapping our sensor reading to.
+The lowest reading will translate to a tone of 50, the highest to 4000.
 Swap them so that it says `4000, 0`.
 What does this do?

 4. Edit and experiment!
 Try changing a few values in the `loop()`, such as:
-- range of pitch. [change `4000, 0` to something else]
+- range of pitch: change `4000, 0` to something else
-- tone length. [change the third number in the `tone()` function]
+- tone length: change the third number in the `tone()` function
-- loop delay. [change the final `delay()` time]
+- loop delay: change the final `delay()` time

 5. Load other examples that work with this circuit:
 - `File` > `Examples` > `Digital` > `toneMelody`